 Almost since the inception of cognitive architectures, there have been attempts to create abstract task specification languages that make it easier for a user to develop agents.
-The Task Acquisition Language or TAQL (Yost, 1993) was an abstract language based on the problem space model of computation that was compiled into Soar.
-Other task specification languages that compile into Soar include HERBAL (Cohen, 2008) and HLSR (Jones et al., 2006).
-HLSR was also extended to compile into ACT-R. Cohen (2008) provides an extensive review of these task specification languages.
-Langley et al. (2010) described a related approach in which an instructional command language allows the specification of behavior for agents in Icarus.
-Although they are more efficient and accessible than Soar, ACT-R, or Icarus, these formalisms are not as efficient or accessible as natural language.
+TAQL (Task Acquisition Language; Yost 1993) was an abstract language based on the problem space model of computation that was compiled into Soar.
+Other task specification languages that compile into Soar include HERBAL (Cohen 2008) and HLSR (Jones et al. 2006).
+HLSR was also extended to compile into ACT-R. (See Cohen 2008 for an extensive review of task specification languages.)
+A related approach is described by Langley et al. (2010), where an instructional command language allows the specification of behavior for agents in Icarus.
+Although they are more efficient and accessible than Soar, ACT-R or Icarus, they are not as efficient or accessible as natural language.
 Moreover, they all require independent batch systems that compile the task specifications into the target language, so they are not integrated into an agent that supports dynamic continuous learning (D5) or interactive task specification.

-Salvucci (2013) introduced another approach to cognitive skill acquisitions within ACT-R. His work focused on the integration and reuse of previous skill knowledge (D5) and the proceduralization of this knowledge.
-Although achieving competent behavior (D1) in a diverse set of tasks, the commands are limited to a restrictive syntax (D4) that only specifies policy behavior rather than general task and goal knowledge.
+Salvucci (2013) introduces another approach to cognitive skill acquisitions within ACT-R. His work focuses on the integration and reuse of previous skill knowledge (D5) and the proceduralization of this knowledge.
+While achieving competent behavior (D1) in many diverse tasks, the commands are limited to a restrictive syntax (D4) that only specifies policy behavior rather than general task and goal knowledge.

-Cantrell et al. (2012) describe a mobile robotic system that can be taught individual commands via language by specifying preconditions ("you are at a closed door"), action definitions ("you push it one meter"), and postconditions ("you will be in the room").
-The instruction language is accessible (D4), possibly more so than our instruction language.
-However, it does not learn new concepts, such as spatial relationships, nor can it learn tasks that involve constraints, failure states, and specific goal conditions.
+Cantrell et al. (2012) describe a mobile robotic system that can be taught individual commands via language commands by specifying preconditions ("you are at a closed door"), action definitions ("you push it one meter"), and postconditions ("you will be in the room").
+The instruction language is accessible (D4), possibly more so than our instruction language; however it does not learn new concepts, such as spatial relationships, nor can it learn tasks that involve constraints, failure states, and specific goal conditions.